SDMCETDWD/mushrrom-classification/README.md

   1. map function : Used for the features with only two unique entries.
 This method maps one entry as 1 and another as 0.

+  2. When a feature has more than two unique entries.

+     get_dummies() creates dummy columns with with name having the prefix given by the user.
+EX: for a column X with types a,b,c the          column will be split as X_a,X_b,X_c and X_a will be 1 wherever the entries in the old column was a and rest entries in the X_a will      be 0 same for X_b and X_c

+     concat() concates the new columns with the dataset

+     drop() drops the old column.

-  2. When a feature has more than two unique entries. get_dummies() creates dummy columns with with name having the prefix given by the user Line 38-43 : train_test_split() is a method in sklearn.model_selection splits the dataset into training and test datasets, this method                splits the dataset in such a way that each section has uniform distribution of all classes [more about train test split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html)
+Line 38-43 : train_test_split() is a method in sklearn.model_selection splits the dataset into training and test datasets, this method                splits the dataset in such a way that each section has uniform distribution of all classes [more about train test split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html)
              This method is called twice to devide the dataset as training, validation and test sets.